“THE MOMENT YOU STOP LEARNING, YOU STOP LIVING”.

 Turning Pain Into Purpose

-Britt has been a volunteer Ambassador for Crohn’s and Colitis Australia for over ten years.
+Britt has been a volunteer Ambassador for Crohn’s and Colitis Australia for 15 years.
 Additionally, she was recognised as the Northern Rivers Adult Volunteer of the Year in the NSW Volunteer of the Year Awards for 2020.
-Britt hopes to raise more awareness about IBD and has openly shared her journey in the media, at youth camps, luncheons, corporate events, and Parliament House - Canberra.
-Britt has become a genuine mentor not only for kids, teens, adults, and other athletes…but also for other people with an ostomy, IBD, or health condition.
+Britt hopes to raise more awareness about IBD and has openly shared her journey in the media, at youth camps, luncheons, corporate events, and Parliament House ACT.
+She has become a genuine mentor not only for kids, teens, adults, and other athletes…but also for other people living with an ostomy, IBD, or health condition.

 A New Calling: Occupational Therapy

-Off the back of an unpleasant personal experience with an Occupational Therapist post major surgery in 2020, Britt decided to undertake a career transition to study a Bachelor of Health Science / Master of Occupational Therapy.
-Her experiences with her health journey have contributed to her ability to be compassionate, actively listen, and advocate for client/patient needs.
-Britt completed her studies in 2024 and now works as an Occupational Therapist, aiming to support other people to overcome obstacles and live meaningfully.
+Off the back of an unpleasant personal experience with an Occupational Therapist after major surgery in 2020, Britt opted for a career transition and studied a Bachelor of Health Science / Master of Occupational Therapy.
+Her lived experience with a chronic health condition has contributed to her ability to be compassionate, empathetic, listen, and advocate for client/patient autonomy and support needs.
+As an Occupational Therapist, Britt wishes to support other people to overcome obstacles and live meaningfully.

 Learn more about Britt in the July 2022 issue of Allied Magazine - click here.